Town Hall hosts the administrative, human resources, and financial functions of the Town government.

 Current Job Openings

-The Town of Greensboro is committed to open and competitive procurement processes that enables the Town to receive the best price and best quality goods and services.
+The Town of Greensboro is committed to fair, open, and competitive procurement practices that promote transparency and ensure the responsible use of public funds while obtaining the best value in goods and services.

 Public Information Act Requests